Blog & News

 1) Keep Track of Your Diversity Initiatives

-In order to implement a successful strategy, you first need to know the current status of your workforce.
+In order to implement a successful strategy, you first need to know about the current status of your workforce.
 Start by establishing the most relevant KPIs to measure your company’s D&I health and analyze where you are today and what goals you wish to achieve in the short, medium and long term.

 This can mean anything from usual diversity metrics like age and gender all the way to the representation of different minorities by department and salary distribution among different groups.
 Once these are set, ensure that you leverage a robust analytics tool that allows you to tailor your reports to your needs as well as automatically share them with relevant stakeholders to be able to adjust your strategies in real-time.